rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 Blips, in turn, activate blocks.

 [Leod] is currently working on the core design: How to make the game fun and what blocks to add.
-He posted about his thoughts and progress on a [reddit comment][ultimate-scale-post].
+He posted about their thoughts and progress on a [reddit comment][ultimate-scale-post].
-Regularly, videos are posted on his
+Regularly, videos are posted on their
 [youtube channel][ultimate-scale-youtube-channel] showing different machines made in game such as an [extensible counter modulo 10][ultimate-scale-video-1] and a [buffer][ultimate-scale-video-2].